cyrilletuzi/vscode-angular-schematics/README.md

 - PrimeNG dynamic dialog

-As for Pages, a custom `--type`/suffix will be automatically added if your `tslint.json` is configured accordingly.
+As for Pages, a custom `--type`/suffix will be automatically added if your linter is configured accordingly.

 Library authors are encouraged to create a Pull Request to easily add defaults components types in